Fsoft-AIC/Language-Conditioned-Affordance-Pose-Detection-in-3D-Point-Clouds/README.md

 		python3 train.py --config ./config/detectiondiffusion.py

-## 4. Open-Vocabulary Testing
+## 4. Testing
 Executing the following command for testing of your trained model:

     python3 detect.py --config <your configuration file> --checkpoint <your  trained model checkpoint> --test_data <test data in the 3DAP dataset>

 Note that we current generate 2000 poses for each affordance-object pair.
-The guidance scale is currently set to 0.5.
+The guidance scale is currently set to 0.2.
 Feel free to change these hyperparameters according to your preference.

 The result will be saved to a ```result.pkl``` file.